fmaymone/timeslot-api/doc/api/v1/groups/invite_multiple_users_to_group.markdown

 returns 403 if user is not allowed to invite

-returns 404 if group ID is invalid
+returns 404 if group UUID is invalid

 returns 422 if parameters are missing

 ### Parameters

-Name : group_id *- required -*
+Name : group_uuid *- required -*
 Description : ID of the group

 Name : invitees *- required -*